thundRRR/IntWars/README.md

 ==================
 About
 ------
+New: Website to provide a central location to discuss the project! http://leaguesandbox.com/

 Fork of the 2 year old (outdated project), IntWars.
 Emulates LoL server environment.
-This is a fork of [Elyotna's fork](https://github.com/Elyotna/IntWars).
 If you want to contribute to the project, please fork the repo and upload any progress to GitHub.
-If you need help compiling the source on Windows, [check here](#notes-for-compiling-on-windows).
+If you need help compiling the source on Windows, [check here](http://leaguesandbox.com/forum/viewtopic.php?f=6&t=4).

 Content:
 * Load Screen: http://puu.sh/8cbhW.jpg